jwollbrett/bgee_exercise/results/Results.md

 ## Part_of metrics
 Using part_of property (and subproperties) we found 258 ancestors of homology annotations.
 66 of them contained variations (~25%).
-* Mainly found group of species for the same homology entity :
+* Main groups of species found for the same homology entity :
    * Homo sapiens, Rattus norvegicus, Mus musculus
    * Danio, Xenopus, Drosophila melanogaster
 * Over represented species : Danio, Xenopus (~50%)